(Editors note: This article has been updated to reflect the October 14th TCG Forbidden and Limited List)

-On July 1st, the new OCG Limit Regulation came into effect, making Knightmare Mermaid Forbidden in Asia.
-Fans often speculate that a similar decision may be made here in the TCG.
+On July 1st, 2019 the new OCG Limit Regulation came into effect, making Knightmare Mermaid Forbidden in Asia.
+On October 14, the TCG eventually followed suit.
 Mermaid was a vital piece of the way Orcust decks were being played in the metagame.
 This is because it allowed consistent access to a powerful combo with almost any two monsters.
 While the deck’s time in the spotlight may be coming to a close, dedicated fans will find a similar power level can be found with a little creativity.
 Let’s look at a few ways you can play Orcust without Knightmare Mermaid.

 In case you’re not familiar with the combo, let me outline our goal here.
-To meet up with the current meta gameplan, we need Galatea, the Orcust Automaton and The Phantom Knights of Rusty Bardiche on the field.
-This usually means summoning Galatea and one extra DARK material, without using the once per turn effect of Orcust Cymbal Skeleton.
-This way, you can summon Bardiche, and Cymbal can revive Galatea.
+After the ban of The Phantom Knights of Rusty Bardiche, Orcust has a few different options for end boards.
+A common example is Longirsu, the Orcust Orchestrator pointing to Dingirsu, the Orcust of the Evening Star, with Orcust Crescendo set.
+This usually means summoning Galatea, the Orcust Automaton and one extra material, without using the once per turn effect of Orcust Cymbal Skeleton.
+This way, you can summon Longirsu, and Cymbal can revive Galatea.
 The combo then continues from there.

 Table of Contents

 Orcust Knightmare, the reason Mermaid was such an enabler, was released one main set after most of the deck’s other cards.
 Early adopters have always had to play Orcust without Knightmare.
 So how did they do it?
 Well, there are a couple of starters that can get you to exactly the same combo the deck succeeds with now!
 All that Knightmare brought was making it an easy series of one-card combos, whereas these require two.